Shanmukh801311172/ITIS-6177-FinalProject/README.md

 # Text to Speech API using Azure AI Services

 ## Overview
 This project provides an API for converting text to speech using Azure AI services.
 It includes a web interface for user interaction and an underlying Node.js server that handles API requests to Azure's Text to Speech service.
-The project is designed as part of ITIS 6177 - Final Project by Shanmukh Gorle (801311172).
+The project is designed as part of ITIS 6177 - Final Project by Shanmukh Gorle.

 ## Features
 - **Text to Speech Conversion**: Converts user-inputted text to speech using Azure AI services.